jarrodmillman/rcsds/_sources/standard/git-intro.txt

 -  Bob makes changes to a file and commits them locally.

--  Bob pushes his changes to github.
+-  Bob pushes his changes to GitHub.

 -  Alice pulls Bob’s changes into her own repository.